brcnitk/OpenSSL-Resources/Elliptic-Curve.md

 ``openssl ec -in private.pem -pubout -out PUa.pem``

-#There are no tools for encrypting and decrypting!
+> There are no tools for encrypting and decrypting!
 ECC doesn’t define these directly.
-#Instead, ECC users use Diffie-Hellman (DH) key exchange to compute a shared secret, then communicate using that shared secret.
-#This combination of ECC and DH is called ECDH.
+Instead, ECC users use Diffie-Hellman (DH) key exchange to compute a shared secret, then communicate using that shared secret.
+This combination of ECC and DH is called ECDH.

-**Generating scerete key**
+**Generating sceret key**

 ``openssl pkeyutl -derive -inkey PRa.pem -peerkey PUb.pem -out SKa.bin``

-**Coparing secrete key**
+**Comparing secret key**

 ``$ cmp SKa.bin SKb.bin``

-**View Secrete key**
+**View Secret key**

 ``$ base64 SKa.bin``